Month by Month

 January

-Rainy season in highlands, warm on coast
+Wet season in the highlands and jungle, warm on the coast

 February

-Peak rainy season in Andes
+Peak rainy season in Cusco region, Inca Trail closed

 March